 Address: 21 Bussorah Street, Singapore 199442

-Operating hours: Monday to Sunday—6:30AM to 1AM
+Operating hours: Monday to Sunday—6:30am to 1:00am

 6. Sultan Mosque

-Also known as Masjid Sultan, the impressive Sultan Mosque is an iconic landmark that can’t be missed.
+Also known as Masjid Sultan, the impressive Sultan Mosque is an iconic landmark that cannot be missed.
 If you’re around the area, It's likely you’ll first notice its massive golden domes even from afar.

 After all, the mosque was built in 1824 by the first sultan of Singapore.
 It was also further renovated to include a double-tiered roof by Sir Stamford Raffles—the founder of Singapore.